 Bluedot Festival are proud to have been awarded the Gold level of Attitude is Everything’s Charter of Best Practice, demonstrating our commitment to improving the live music experience for our Deaf and disabled customers.

-Access application for 2019’s bluedot will be opening soon.
+Access application for 2019’s bluedot are now open.

 If you need to send us post, please send us to this address: Bluedot Access Team Office 102 19 Lever Street Manchester M1 1AN

 Bluedot is a four-day festival set in the beautiful Cheshire countryside.
 We work closely with Attitude is Everything to provide an event site, which is accessible.